 Executive Director: It is fair to say that Keltie Butler has her hands in many local pies.
-The Executive Director of Farmers’ Markets of Nova Scotia, Keltie has previously worked with the Food Action Committee of the Ecology Action Centre as well as Toronto Refugee Community Non-Profit Home and Housing and as an instructor with St. Lawrence College, teaching within the Sustainable Local Food Certificate online program.
-Thanks to many years of apprenticing and working on small-scale organic farms, as well as Common Roots Urban Farm, Keltie has more than whet her appetite for agriculture.
-In fact, in 2015 she and her partner Michael began market gardening, operating a Community Supported Agriculture (CSA) of 17 shares in their first season.
+The Executive Director of Farmers’ Markets of Nova Scotia Cooperative, Keltie has previously worked with the Food Action Committee of the Ecology Action Centre as well as Toronto Refugee Community Non-Profit Home and Housing and as an instructor with St. Lawrence College (Sustainable Local Food Certificate).
+Thanks to many years of apprenticing and working on small-scale organic farms, Keltie more than whet her appetite for agriculture.
+She and her partner Michael now own and operate Small Holdings Farm in Pictou County.
 At the heart of her love of local food and farming is the unstoppable ability of food to bring people together regardless of language, culture, or age.
 Keltie is passionate about community development, food security, agriculture and she has a serious sweet tooth.

-Director of Training: Michelle Wolf is a certified coach, education trainer, and Director of Training for Farmers’ Markets of Nova Scotia.
+Director of Training : Michelle Wolf is a certified coach, education trainer, and Director of Training for Farmers’ Markets of Nova Scotia.
 She has worked with over 200 farm owners, managers, and entrepreneurs to help them grow successful markets and businesses through her extremely popular training programs and as private clients.
 Michelle owned and operated a profitable farm-based herb company for 20+ years and sold at farmers’ markets for 18 years, also managing a mid-size farmers’ market for six years and winning Market Manager of the Year.
 Michelle speaks at direct marketing, farmers’ market, organic agriculture and sustainable lifestyle conferences throughout North America, and we are proud that she is one of our own.
-She is a dynamic, engaging workshop facilitator with a wealth of organic production and agricultural business experience, and a sought-after motivational speaker on business and personal development topics.
-She holds a Master’s Degree from York University, is former president of Seeds of Diversity Canada, and now runs a training consulting company at www.WholeGreenHeart.com.
+She is a dynamic, engaging workshop facilitator with a wealth of organic production and agricultural business experience, and a sought-after motivational speaker on business and personal development topics. www.WholeGreenHeart.com.

 BOARD OF DIRECTORS